 The GTMUA now has a drop-off location for glass, metal, paper, cardboard and plastic materials at the GTMUA center located at 71 Landing Road.
 Excess recyclables may be brought to the center for proper recycling.

 DO RECYCLE: glass containers that were previously used for food or beverages.
 The containers may be clear, brown, or green glass.

 DO NOT INCLUDE: auto glass, ceramics, drinking glasses, window glass, mirrors, light bulbs or any broken glass.

-DO RECYCLE: Aluminum, tin or bi-metal food and beverage containers.
+DO RECYCLE: Aluminum, tin or bi-metal that were previously used as food and beverage containers.